Dry Eyes KCS in Bulldogs and French Bulldogs

-Dry Eyes Bulldogs KCS are a very common ophthalmic condition in the breed, characterized by chronic inflammation of the ocular surface, conjunctiva, cornea, and sclera.
+Dry Eye KCS in Bulldogs and French Bulldogs is a very common ophthalmic condition associated with the breed, it is characterized by chronic inflammation of the ocular surface, the conjunctiva, cornea, and sclera.

-Bulldog dry eye often affects both eyes, but could initially be diagnosed in just one eye, and only later in the other.
+Bulldog dry eye often affects both eyes, but could be diagnosed initially in just one eye, and only later in the other eye.

 Your bulldog’s tear film is composed of three layers.